Rottnest is going plastic free AGAIN this July 2017!

 Rottnest is encouraging visitors, residents and businesses to accept the Plastic Free July Challenge.

-The challenge is quiet simple: reduce the consumption of all single-use plastic across Rottnest Island this July!
+The challenge is quite simple: reduce the consumption of all single-use plastic across Rottnest Island this July!

 Single-use plastic is designed to last forever, yet every day we use it for disposable items which last a few minutes and are thrown away.
 This July, all Rottnest Island businesses will be taking part in a month-long challenge to eliminate the use of plastic straws, accompanied by a week-by-week challenge focusing on reducing the use of the other “big four” plastics;